mclevey/mclevey.github.io/research.md

 * Allyson Stokes and John McLevey (equal authors).
 2016. "**From Porter to Bourdieu: The Evolving Specialty Structure of English Canadian Sociology, 1966- 2014.**" *Canadian Review of Sociology / Revue canadienne de sociologie*.
 53(2):176–202.
   * [Gated Link](http://onlinelibrary.wiley.com/doi/10.1111/cars.12104/full), [Download PDF](http://www.johnmclevey.com/pdfs/research/stokes_mclevey_2016.pdf), [Access Article Supplement](/research/porter_bourdieu_supplement.pdf)

 * John McLevey.
-2015.
-"Understanding Policy Research in Liminal Spaces: Think Tank Responses to Diverging Principles of Legitimacy." *Social Studies of Science*.
+2015. "**Understanding Policy Research in Liminal Spaces: Think Tank Responses to Diverging Principles of Legitimacy.**" *Social Studies of Science*.
 45(2):270-293.
   * [Gated Link](http://journals.sagepub.com/doi/abs/10.1177/0306312715575054), [Download PDF](http://www.johnmclevey.com/pdfs/research/mclevey2015.pdf)

 * John McLevey.
-2014.
-"Think Tanks, Funding, and the Politics of Policy Knowledge in Canada." *Canadian Review of Sociology / Revue canadienne de sociologie*.
+2014. "**Think Tanks, Funding, and the Politics of Policy Knowledge in Canada.**" *Canadian Review of Sociology / Revue canadienne de sociologie*.
 51(1):54-75.
   * [Gated Link](http://onlinelibrary.wiley.com/doi/10.1111/cars.12033/full), [Download PDF](http://www.johnmclevey.com/pdfs/research/mclevey2014.pdf)

 ## Chapters in Peer Reviewed Edited Volumes

 * John McLevey and *Ryan Deschamps*.
-2018.
-"The Sociology of Public Policy Formation and Implementation."
-William Outhwaite and Stephen Turner (eds) *The SAGE Handbook of Political Sociology*.
+2018. "**The Sociology of Public Policy Formation and Implementation.**" William Outhwaite and Stephen Turner (eds) *The SAGE Handbook of Political Sociology*.
 SAGE.
   * [Download PDF](http://www.johnmclevey.com/pdfs/research/mclevey_deschamps_shps.pdf)

 * John McLevey, Allyson Stokes, and *Amelia Howard*.
-2018.
-"Pierre Bourdieu's Uneven Influence on Anglophone Canadian Sociology."
-Thomas Medvetz and Jeff Sallaz (eds) *The Oxford Handbook of Pierre Bourdieu*.
+2018. "**Pierre Bourdieu's Uneven Influence on Anglophone Canadian Sociology.**" Thomas Medvetz and Jeff Sallaz (eds) *The Oxford Handbook of Pierre Bourdieu*.
 Oxford: Oxford University Press.

 ## Articles Under Review

 ### Revise & Resubmit (Revisions Submitted)

-* Owen Gallupe, John McLevey, and Sarah Brown.
-"Selection or Influence?
-A Meta-Analysis of the Association between Peer and Personal Offending."
-Minor revisions requested for publication in *Journal of Quantitative Criminology*.
+* Owen Gallupe, John McLevey, and Sarah Brown. "**Selection or Influence?
+A Meta-Analysis of the Association between Peer and Personal Offending.**" Minor revisions requested for publication in *Journal of Quantitative Criminology*.

 ### Submitted

-* John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
-"Indifferent interdisciplinary: intellectual status and disciplinary boundaries between philosophy of science and the sciences."
-Under review at *Scientometrics*.
+* John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance. "**Indifferent interdisciplinary: intellectual status and disciplinary boundaries between philosophy of science and the sciences.**" Under review at *Scientometrics*.

 ## Books in Progress

-* Mark Stoddart, Alice Mattoni, and John McLevey. *Navigating Social-Environmental Wellbeing: Nature-Based Tourism and Offshore Oil in the North Atlantic*.
+* Mark Stoddart, Alice Mattoni, and John McLevey. *Navigating Social-Environmental Wellbeing: Nature-Based Tourism and Offshore Oil in the North Atlantic**.
 Book proposal submitted to Palgrave MacMillan in January 2018.

-* John McLevey. *A Practical Introduction to Computational Social Science*.
+* John McLevey. **A Practical Introduction to Computational Social Science**.

 ## Articles in Progress

-* John McLevey, *Pierson Browne*, and *Alexander Graham*.
-"Remaking the Boundaries of Open and Proprietary Science: A Linked Data Analysis of Multi-Institutional Collaboration in International Biomedical Science."
+* John McLevey, *Pierson Browne*, and *Alexander Graham*. "**Remaking the Boundaries of Open and Proprietary Science: A Linked Data Analysis of Multi-Institutional Collaboration in International Biomedical Science.**"

-* *Alexander Graham* and John McLevey.
-"Estimating the Effects of Intellectual Diversity on Impact and Productivity" <!-- Under review at *Science, Technology, and Human Values*.  -->
+* *Alexander Graham* and John McLevey. "**Estimating the Effects of Intellectual Diversity on Impact and Productivity.**" <!-- Under review at *Science, Technology, and Human Values*.  -->

-* John McLevey, *Alexander Graham*, and *Pierson Browne*.
-"Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux." <!-- Under review at *Science, Technology, and Human Values*.  -->
+* John McLevey, *Alexander Graham*, and *Pierson Browne*. "**Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux.**" <!-- Under review at *Science, Technology, and Human Values*.  -->

-* John McLevey, Mark Stoddart, and *Yixi Yang*.
-"The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador."
+* John McLevey, Mark Stoddart, and *Yixi Yang*. "**The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador.**"

-* John McLevey, *Pierson Browne*, *Alexander Graham*, and *Tyler Crick*.
-"Measuring institutional change in the science-policy interface: A comparison of Canada, the US, the UK, and Australia."
+* John McLevey, *Pierson Browne*, *Alexander Graham*, and *Tyler Crick*. "**Measuring institutional change in the science-policy interface: A comparison of Canada, the US, the UK, and Australia.**"

 # Policy Reports

 * Janice Aurini, John McLevey, Allyson Stokes, and Rob Gorbet.
-2017.
-"Classroom Robotics and Acquisition of 21st Century Competencies: An Action Research Study of Nine Ontario School Boards."
-Report for the Council of Ontario Directors of Education (CODE) and the Ministry of Education, Ontario.
+2017. "**Classroom Robotics and Acquisition of 21st Century Competencies: An Action Research Study of Nine Ontario School Boards.**" Report for the Council of Ontario Directors of Education (CODE) and the Ministry of Education, Ontario.

 # Research Grants